"What is a stabilized approach? My instructor refers to this often."

 OK, now we know what unstabilized means.
 This permits creating a usable definition of a stabilized approach, optimized for the general aviation pilot.
 A stabilized approach is one in which the airplane is on speed, in configuration and on glidepath on final approach from, say, about 500 feet above the runway threshold height until the pilot begins the landing flare.

 You may have noticed that I did not mention the airplane’s power setting.
 Power should be at or near a target that results in the target airspeed in the landing configuration.
 But power is the one variable: use power changes to maintain glidepath while all other variables are fixed.

-Safe, predictable and low-workload landings result from establishing the landing airspeed, aircraft configuration, and glidepath control before reaching 500 feet above the runway until the point where you begin your flare.
-If you’re less than 500 feet AGL and the airplane is not stabilized, do not attempt to salvage the landing.
+Safe, predictable and low-workload landings result from establishing the landing airspeed, aircraft configuration, and glidepath control.
+If the airplane is not stabilized, do not attempt to salvage the landing.
 Go around, re-enter the traffic pattern or instrument approach, and be sure you are stabilized the next time around.”